femandalorena/femandamartinez/README.md

-### Hi there 👋 am Fernanda, an Universidad Privada Boliviana student.
+### Hi there 👋 am Fernanda, a developer formed at Universidad Privada Boliviana.
-- 🔭 I’m currently working on the Institute for Computational Intelligence as developer for a Speech Recognition Model
+- 🔭 I’m currently working on the Institute for Computational Intelligence as researcher.
-- 🌱 I’m currently learning Kotlin, React and Flutter!
+- 🌱 I've worked on frontend for deployed web apps with angular, and i really love programming for android on kotlin and java.
 - 👯 I’m looking to collaborate on Artificial Intelligence, mobile development or Cybersecurity!

 <!--